-As not all trees have been assessed yet, we cannot give an exact end date for the work but we anticipate completion will be in spring 2021.
-We’re coppicing the trees on the cutting, and we are not treating them with chemicals, and we’ll do all we can to keep any nighttime disturbance to a minimum.
+The nature of working lineside – at night and often difficult weather conditions – means we cannot give an exact end date for the work but we anticipate completion will be before April 2021.
+We’re coppicing the trees on the cutting, and we are not treating them with chemicals, and we’ll do all we can to keep any nighttime disturbance to a minimum

 We have made some changes to this project since it first started: